Facts about Spaying and Neutering

 These tests are like those your own doctor would run if you were to undergo anesthesia.

 We do not offer this in the base price for Feline Neuters becasue we do not use general anesthesia but a heavy injectable sedative.
 It could always be added on for an additional fee.
-This is an amazing wellness parctice.
+This is an amazing wellness practice.

 General anesthesia, IV Catheter and Surgical Fluid Therapy